 Professor Enid MacRobbie FRS

-Enid MacRobbie is a biophysicist who studies ion transport within plants.
-Her particular interest lies in stomata — the pores through which oxygen, carbon dioxide and water vapour are exchanged between the plant and the surrounding environment.
-Enid’s research has helped to explain how stomata close — to regulate gas intake and conserve water — through the loss of potassium ions from the guard cells that surround them.
+Enid MacRobbie was a biophysicist who studied ion transport within plants.
+Her particular interest lay in stomata - the pores through which oxygen, carbon dioxide and water vapour are exchanged between the plant and the surrounding environment.
+Enid's research has helped to explain how stomata close - to regulate gas intake and conserve water - through the loss of potassium ions from the guard cells that surround them.

 In addition to being a Fellow of the Royal Society, Enid was elected as a Fellow of the Royal Society of Edinburgh in 1998, and as a Foreign Associate of the US National Academy of Sciences in 1999.